We’re a team of serial entrepreneurs, physician scientists and industry veterans with deep experience in translating technology for patient care.

 Jake Chabon (Ph.D.) is the CEO & CSO of Foresight Diagnostics, which he co-founded with academic partners in 2020.
 He is a molecular biologist and bioinformatic scientist with more than 20 peer-reviewed publications and 2,700+ citations to date (including a Nature paper related to Foresight’s liquid biopsy platform).
 Prior to founding Foresight, Dr. Chabon’s research focused on using cancer genomics to inform more personalized treatment strategies for cancer patients.
 He has extensive experience with NGS assay development with an emphasis on developing non-invasive cancer detection methods and applying these methods to better understand mechanisms of response and resistance to cancer therapies.
 Jake completed his Ph.D and his postdoctoral training at Stanford University under the co-mentorship of Dr. Max Diehn and Dr. Ash Alizadeh with whom he co-founded Foresight Diagnostics.

-Sandra Close Ph.D. is the Chief Operations Officer of Foresight Diagnostics.
+Sandra Close Ph.D. is the Chief Operations Officer and Chief Compliance Officer of Foresight Diagnostics.
 Sandy has extensive experience in delivering drugs and diagnostics to market, with a focus on organizational structure, business strategy, and quality and regulatory requirements.Prior to joining Foresight, Sandy served as Chief Diagnostic Strategy Officer at ArcherDX/Invitae where she led efforts to advance an NGS-based molecular diagnostic platform for genetic mutation detection, including MRD products.Dr.
 Close also served as Chief of Integrative Science & Collaborative Research for BioStatistics Solutions, Inc., Chief Scientific Officer at Arrogen, and as a Research Advisor at Ph.D Eli Lilly & Company.
 Sandy received her Ph.D. in Medical and Molecular Genetics from Indiana University-Indianapolis, M.S. from Columbia University in the City of New York, and B.S. from Indiana University-Bloomington.

-Brittin Davis is the Vice President of Business and Laboratory Operations at Foresight Diagnostics.
+Brittin Davis is the Senior Vice President, Business and Laboratory Operations and Strategy at Foresight Diagnostics.
 Brittin has extensive experience in Medical, Clinical and Forensic Laboratory Operations, and was previously at Invitae, where she served in multiple roles including Head, US Laboratory Operations, SVP of Global Diagnostic Strategy - Oncology, and VP of QC, Manufacturing, Engineering, and Operations.
 In previous roles, she also served as Vice President, Laboratory Operations at Genalyte, Laboratory Director at The Center for Advanced Forensics, and supported Operation Enduring Freedom as a military contractor performing forensic DNA analysis for the Joint Expeditionary Forensic Facilities in Afghanistan.
 Brittin has an M.F.S. in Forensic Molecular Biology from The George Washington University, and a B.S. in Forensic Science from California State University – Hayward.